Ru960413/toDoList/README.md

  1. CRUD functionalities:

     - Create Task: click add task button on homepage to create a task
-    - Read Task: click on the task you want to view to get its deal
+    - Read Task: click on the task you want to view to get its detail
-    - Update Task: click on the task to update to edit it(with a update form), remember to click on "update task" at the bottom to save the change
+    - Update Task: click on the task to update it, remember to click on "update task" at the bottom to save the change!
-    - Delete Task: click on the red cross to delete test, you will be directed to another page to confirm your action
+    - Delete Task: click on the red cross at the right-end of the task row to delete test, you will be directed to another page to confirm your action

     - P.S. when an action is successfull performed, the app will inform you with a message
-    - P.P.S. all the CRUD functionalities require you to create an account
+    - P.P.S. all the CRUD functionalities require you to create an account in order to use them

  2. User Authentication: